 Authorization of Payment.
-Any resolution of a dispute that results in a payment to a medical specialist must be approved by the Commissioner of Employee Relations as provided in M.S. §43A.04, subdivision 6.
+Any resolution of a dispute that results in a payment to a medical specialist must be approved by the Commissioner of Minnesota Management & Budget as provided in M.S. §43A.04, subdivision 6.

-- "Actively at Work" means that an employee is in active payroll status and not using paid or unpaid leave. - "A.D.A." means the Americans with Disabilities Act, a Federal law intended to prohibit the specific forms of discrimination that people with disabilities face. - "Administrative Procedures" means the Administrative Procedures of the Department of Employee Relations developed in accord with M.S.
-43A.04, subdivision 4. - "Agency" means a department, commission, board, institution, or other employing entity of the civil service, in which all positions are under the same appointing authority. - "Applicant Pool" means a group of applicants who have been determined to meet the minimum qualifications for a vacant position. - "Appointing Authority" means a person or a group of persons empowered by the Constitution, statute, or executive order to employ persons in or to make appointments to positions in the civil service. - "Appointment" means the act of filling a civil service position. - "Change in Allocation" means reclassification resulting from abrupt, management-imposed changes in the duties and responsibilities of a position. - "Class" or "Classification" means one or more positions sufficiently similar with respect to duties and responsibilities that the same descriptive title may be used with clarity to designate each position allocated to the class, that the same general qualifications are needed for performance of the duties of the class, and that the same schedule of pay can be applied with equity to all positions in the class under the same or substantially the same employment conditions. - "Classified Service" means all positions now existing or hereafter created in the civil service and not specifically designated unclassified pursuant to M.S.
+"Actively at Work" means that an employee is in active payroll status and not using paid or unpaid leave.

+"A.D.A." means the Americans with Disabilities Act, a Federal law intended to prohibit the specific forms of discrimination that people with disabilities face.

+"Administrative Procedures" means the Administrative Procedures of Minnesota Management & Budget developed in accord with M.S.
+43A.04, subdivision 4.

+"Agency" means a department, commission, board, institution, or other employing entity of the civil service, in which all positions are under the same appointing authority.

+"Applicant Pool" means a group of applicants who have been determined to meet the minimum qualifications for a vacant position.

+"Appointing Authority" means a person or a group of persons empowered by the Constitution, statute, or executive order to employ persons in or to make appointments to positions in the civil service.

+"Appointment" means the act of filling a civil service position.

+"Change in Allocation" means reclassification resulting from abrupt, management-imposed changes in the duties and responsibilities of a position.

+"Class" or "Classification" means one or more positions sufficiently similar with respect to duties and responsibilities that the same descriptive title may be used with clarity to designate each position allocated to the class, that the same general qualifications are needed for performance of the duties of the class, and that the same schedule of pay can be applied with equity to all positions in the class under the same or substantially the same employment conditions.

+"Classified Service" means all positions now existing or hereafter created in the civil service and not specifically designated unclassified pursuant to M.S.
 43A.08 or other enabling legislation.
-See also "Unclassified Service." - "Commissioner" means the Commissioner of Employee Relations unless otherwise specified. - "Demotion" means the downward movement of a medical specialist to a different class which has a maximum salary that is two or more salary steps below the maximum of the current class. - "Delegated Authority" means the responsibility and accountability given to an agency by the Department of Employee Relations to perform certain classification, compensation, selection or appointment functions.
-This authority varies from agency to agency. - "Department" means the Department of Employee Relations unless otherwise specified. - "DOER" means the Department of Employee Relations. - "E.A.P." means the Employee Assistance Program, a service available to all state employees, which provides assistance and referral for a variety of situations including emotional, financial, family, and chemical dependency problems.
+See also "Unclassified Service."

+"Commissioner" means the Commissioner of Minnesota Management & Budget unless otherwise specified.

+"Demotion" means the downward movement of a medical specialist to a different class which has a maximum salary that is two or more salary steps below the maximum of the current class.

+"Delegated Authority" means the responsibility and accountability given to an agency by Minnesota Management & Budget to perform certain classification, compensation, selection or appointment functions.
+This authority varies from agency to agency.

+"Department" means Minnesota Management & Budget unless otherwise specified.

+"E.A.P." means the Employee Assistance Program, a service available to all state employees, which provides assistance and referral for a variety of situations including emotional, financial, family, and chemical dependency problems.

-"Employer" means, for employees in the Executive Branch and the three retirement systems, the Department of Employee Relations.
+"Employer" means, for employees in the Executive Branch and the three retirement systems, Minnesota Management & Budget.